UBIC-repo/Whitepaper/README.md

 The link to download them is: https://pkddownloadsg.icao.int/ The PKD is not the only source where it is possible to to get those certificates, some governments publish their Country Signing Certificate and the ones of other countries they trust online, DSCs can also be found on passports themselves.

-# Non-transferable proof of Signature Knowledge
+# Proof of Signature Knowledge
-The Non-transferable proof of Signature Knowledge is the key element that allows UBIC to operate by providing a way to decently and securely verify there is a link between an UBIC address and an unknown but genuine passport.
+The Proof of Signature Knowledge is the key element that allows UBIC to operate by providing a way to decently and securely verify there is a link between an UBIC address and an unknown but genuine passport.
 It consists in proving the knowledge of a digital signature without revealing it.

 ### Algorithm for ECDSA